-A vertical merger can bring many benefits to a company.
-Learn about the features and advantages of vertical merger from this article.
+You've probably heard about mergers & acquisitions many times.
+Vertical mergers can bring many benefits to the companies involved.
+Learn about the advantages and disadvantages of vertical merges from this article.

 A prominent example of a horizontal merger is the merger between T-Mobile and Sprint, which allowed the combined entity to increase its market share by buying out its competition.